-moral development, through helping pupils to consider and respond to areas of morality using their knowledge and understanding or religious and ethical teachings.
-This enables them to make reasoned and informed judgements on religious and moral issues;

-social development, through helping pupils to develop their sense of identity and belonging, preparing them for life as citizens in a plural society;

-cultural development, through fostering pupils' awareness and understanding in a range of beliefs, practices and values in their own society and in the wider world.
+- spiritual development, through helping pupils to consider and respond to questions of meaning and purpose in life, and questions about the nature and values inhuman society; - moral development, through helping pupils to consider and respond to areas of morality using their knowledge and understanding or religious and ethical teachings.
+This enables them to make reasoned and informed judgements on religious and moral issues; - social development, through helping pupils to develop their sense of identity and belonging, preparing them for life as citizens in a plural society; - cultural development, through fostering pupils' awareness and understanding of a range of beliefs, practices and values in their own society and in the wider world.
 Pupils explore within and between faiths, developing their understanding of the cultural contexts within which they live.